PI: Katherine L Rhode, Indiana U., firstname.lastname@example.org

 Address: Department of Astronomy, 727 E. Third Street, Bloomington, IN 47405 USA

-Title: WIYN ODI Imaging of Ultra-Compact High Velocity Clouds and Other ALFALFA- Selected Targets
+Title: WIYN ODI Imaging of Ultra-Compact High Velocity Clouds and Almost-Dark Objects from ALFALFA

 Abstract: We propose to obtain follow-up WIYN ODI imaging of objects discovered by the ALFALFA neutral hydrogen survey.
-The combination of ALFALFA $+$ WIYN allows us to probe the extreme low-mass end of the galaxy and HI mass functions and to investigate the complex interplay between low-mass dark matter halos, their baryonic components, and the gas and stellar processes that shape them.
-Most of the targets for this run are Ultra-Compact High Velocity Clouds (UCHVCs), which have kinematics and sizes that make them likely to be low-mass dwarf galaxies within the Local Group or its environs.
-The UCHVCs have no optical counterpart in existing catalogs and may or may not have an associated stellar population.
-The prototype UCHVC is Leo~P, a gas-rich dwarf galaxy at 1.7 Mpc that is the lowest-mass star-forming galaxy known and was identified by following up an ALFALFA HI detection with WIYN imaging.
-The other targets for this run are "Almost Dark" galaxies, ALFALFA sources that also have no optical counterpart but a wider range of possible distances than the UCHVCs, and SHIELD galaxies, extreme low- mass, gas-rich, star-forming galaxies at distances of $\sim$5$-$12 Mpc.
-We have compiled a list of 22 objects that need WIYN imaging and we request five nights of ODI time to image them to sufficient depth in at least two filters.
+The combination of ALFALFA + WIYN allows us to probe the extreme low-mass end of the galaxy and HI mass functions and to investigate the complex interplay between low-mass dark matter halos, their baryonic components, and the gas and stellar processes that shape them.
+Most of the targets for the 2019A time are Ultra-Compact High Velocity Clouds (UCHVCs), which have kinematics and sizes that make them likely to be low-mass dwarf galaxies within the Local Group or its environs, but which have no optical counterpart in existing catalogs.
+The prototype UCHVC is Leo P, a gas- rich dwarf galaxy at 1.6 Mpc that is the lowest-mass star-forming galaxy known and was identified by following up an ALFALFA HI detection with WIYN.
+The remaining targets for 2019A are ”Almost Dark” galaxies, which also have no obvious optical counterpart but a wider range of possible distances and masses than the UCHVCs.
+From our master list of UCHVCs and Almost-Dark sources, we have put together a list of 25 objects that need ODI imaging in 2019A.
+The ODI data will be used to detect and study the optical emission and stellar populations associated with these HI sources.

 Program Type: ITAC